[ Skip Main Nav ]

 You can find academic support through the Center for Mathematics Excellence, the Center for Writing Excellence and our University Library, which features 30,000 full-text books, 44,000 journals and more than 250 individual information repositories.
 You can also find life and career coaching, financial advice, daily living and counseling resources through our Life Resource Center.

-If you’re ready to embrace the roles that computers and information systems play in health care delivery, contact an enrollment advisor today.
+If you’re ready to embrace the roles that computers and information systems play in health care delivery, contact an enrollment representative today.
 Specially-trained nursing advisors are available to help you.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
 Please check with a University Enrollment Advisor.